Virginia King: Career

 A number of King's sculptures can be found in New Zealand cities.
 Her sculpture of writer Katherine Mansfield Woman of Words (2013) stands in Midland Park, Lambton Quay in Wellington.
 Made of stainless steel it is embellished with words from Mansfield's writing.
 Sliver (2007), a stainless steel 'doughnut' shape, was installed in Newmarket, Auckland in 2008.
 The David Lange Memorial (2008) in Mason Avenue, Ōtāhuhu is made from stainless steel, steel and timber poles, engraved basalt and landform earthworks.
 In creating the work King involved the community and Lange's family so that the work (a suspended vessel and 12 columns) includes words from Lange's speeches and acknowledges the use of the narrow Auckland isthmus as a portage used by Māori.
 It was unveiled by the governor general Sir Anand Satyanand in 2008.
-Hinaki Guardian (2013) is the form of an eel trap, made of stainless steel and situated in a hole cut into the wharf at Hobsonville Point on the Didsbury Art Trail.
+Hinaki Guardian (2013) is the form of an eel trap, made of stainless steel and situated in a hole cut into the wharf at Hobsonville part of the Didsbury Art Trail.

 Wakatipu Vessel (2015) a stainless steel waka (canoe) in St Omer Park, Queenstown has been regularly 'vandalised' by having traffic cones thrown into it.

 King's works can be found at the Brick Bay Sculpture Trail, Snells Beach, north of Auckland and in the sculpture park at Connells Bay on Waiheke Island.